Vishalghyv/Cold-Website/README.md

 2. Now on your machine make a new folder where you want your files to be stored.
 Open terminal and run `git clone https://github.com/{user_name}/COLD`.
 3. Run `git branch -a` to see a list of all branches.
 Configure upstream branch to orginal repo if you wish.
 4. Run `git checkout -b {branch_name}` where {branch_name} is the branch made by you.
 5. Open the terminal and navigate to the folder containing the repo files.
 Run `npm start`.
-If you get error, make sure to install all the dependencies listed in package.json file with their versions.
+If you get error, make sure to install all the dependencies listed in package.json file with their versions using `npm install`.
 Now again run `npm start`.
 6. Open your browser and visit `localhost::3000` to see the website.

 Now you can make the changes you want.
 Note that for automatic save and render use `npm devStart`